Biochemistry Program

 techniques such as 19F and proton NMR, circular dichroism,

-Many of the studies involve incorporating fluorine labeled amino acids
+Many of the studies involved incorporating fluorine labeled amino acids

 into the protein and then examining the NMR spectrum.
 We use stopped flow